 JPLC Oxford is jointly organised by the Law Society, the Bar Council, the Royal Institution of Chartered Surveyors and the Royal Town Planning Institute.
 The programme is put together by a committee made up of leading individuals from all four professions, who meet monthly to ensure a high quality event.

 The mix of speakers, delegates, committee members and official guests is unlike any other planning conference.
 It offers the chance to discuss the burning issues which all planning professionals are facing with the leading practitioners of the day.
 The papers given at JPLC Oxford are seminal works in the field - they are often forward looking and have a lasting relevance to daily planning practice.
 Delegates gather in the Oxford Union debating chamber to hear speaker presentations and questions and answers.
-There are opportunities for delegates to mingle and continue discussions at social receptions and over formal dinners in the Balliol College Dining Hall.
+There are opportunities for delegates to mingle and continue discussions at social receptions and over formal dinners in New College Dining Hall.

 More in this Section

 It is with great sadness that the JPLC committee have learnt of the death of Lionel Read QC.

 Congratulations to JPLC organising committee member Adrian Penfold, Head of Planning British Land and Author, Penfold Review for his OBE for services to the Property Industry and public service to Pla...

 One of the best planning law conferences in the annual calendar - you can always expect speakers who are both erudite and entertaining, professional organisation and an unparalleled opportunity to network in the bar and disco!